 Drinking water levels of comparison (DWLOCs) were calculated for use as a surrogate measure of exposure because uncertainties in the water monitoring data precluded their use in quantitative risk assessments.
 The DWLOCs were compared to modeled concentrations of acifluorfen calculated by the Environmental Fate and Effects Division, using PRZM/EXAMS and SCI-GROW modeling software.

-The only scenario in which modeled water concentrations exceeded the drinking water level of comparison is for cancer risk.
-In this case, modeled concentrations for sodium acifluorfen in ground water (10.3 Fg/l) and for acifluorfen as a lactofen degradate (5.4 Fg/L) exceeded the DWLOC (0.7 Fg/L).
-The modeled concentration from sodium acifluorfen in surface water (1.4 Fg/L) only slightly exceeded the DWLOC (0.7 Fg/L).
-This means that there may be concerns for cancer risk by drinking water exposure and further water monitoring is indicated for refining drinking water exposure estimates.
+The only scenario in which modeled water concentrations exceeded the DWLOC is for cancer risk: modeled concentrations for sodium acifluorfen in ground water (10.3 μ g/l) and for acifluorfen as a lactofen degradate (5.4 μ g/L) in ground water exceeded the DWLOC (2.8 μ g/L).
+This means that there may be concerns for cancer risk by drinking water exposure and further water monitoring may be indicated for refining drinking water exposure estimates.

-The margins of exposure (MOEs) for two exposure scenarios for private growers and professional pesticide applicators mixing/loading liquids for aerial application or for groundboom application are less than 100 at the baseline level of protection, and therefore exceed a level of concern.
+The margins of exposure (MOEs) for two occupational exposure scenarios (mixing/loading liquids for groundboom application and mixing/loading liquids for aerial application) are less than 100 at the baseline level of protection, and therefore exceed a level of concern.
 The MOEs for the remainder of the exposure scenarios are above 100 for baseline and higher levels of mitigation and therefore do not exceed HED's level of concern.

-The calculations of private grower and professional acifluorfen applicators' cancer risks indicate that two scenarios (mix/load liquids for aerial application and mix/load liquids for groundboom application) exceed 1.0×10^{-4} at the baseline level.
+The calculations of private grower and professional acifluorfen applicators' cancer risks indicate that one scenario (mixing/load liquids for aerial application) exceeds 1.0×10^4 at the baseline level.
 There are no concerns for post-application exposure of workers to sodium acifluorfen.

-There are no concerns for residential exposure to sodium acifluorfen, either for non-carcinogenic risk or for carcinogenic risk.
-There are no concerns for residential post-application exposure to sodium acifluorfen.
+There are no concerns for residential exposure to sodium acifluorfen, either for noncarcinogenic risk or for carcinogenic risk.
+There are no concerns for residential postapplication exposure to sodium acifluorfen.